fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 https://archive.org/details/Beneath_Apple_DOS_OCR

 I have Java code that can decode a nibblized scenario disk and pull out the character information.
-But if you're using Linapple as your emulator (and possible Winapple as well), it's far easier to save a snapshot (memory image) and look through that (or modify it) with a hex editor.
+But if you're using `linapple` as your emulator (and possibly `winapple` as well), it's far easier to save a snapshot (memory image) and look through that (or modify it) with a hex editor.
 The character data starts at 0x00fd70 in the snapshot.

 Most of the data is laid out by attribute, and of those, most values are one byte.
 For example, your party's STRENGTH attributes are stored at bytes 0x072 – 0x077, and contain a value from 0 to 255.
 However, several attributes (like gold, or experience) require two bytes.
 When this happens, the six low bytes are stored first, then the six high bytes.
 So for character #2 you'd combine byte 1 and byte 7.
 This gives you a value from 0 to 65535 (256*256-1), although few attributes actually hold values that high.
 (Gold is capped at 10000, for example.)